 Gas Chamber at Sachsenhausen

-There was a gas chamber at Sachsenhausen, though it was used for executing prisoners, and now it is symbolic of the suffering which people in the camps went through.
+There was a gas chamber at Sachsenhausen, and it was used for executing prisoners.
+Today, it stands as a symbolic reminder of the suffering that people in the camps went through.
 That chamber has become infamous for the torture and killing of Jews and other prisoners by the Nazis, which gives the movie an idea of the inhumanity of those people.

 Sachsenhausen Monument